 Verdict

 We wouldn’t deposit at Fair Go.
-The categorical “operates without a license” finding combined with the Unfair T&C verdict, the dormant-account voiding clause and the documented 3+ week withdrawal delays puts this on the wrong side of the line for Australian players — and the Deckmedia cluster pattern reinforces it.
+The categorical “operates without a license” finding, the Unfair T&C verdict, the dormant-account voiding clause and the documented 3+ week withdrawal delays put this on the wrong side of the line for Australian players — and the Deckmedia cluster pattern reinforces it.
 The Australian-themed branding and Lightning Bitcoin support are genuine product features, but they don’t change the licence position.